marionebl/jaketrent-blog/content/book/disrupted.md

 title: "Disrupted: My Misadventure in the Start-Up Bubble"
 ---

-Dan Lyons, laid off from his job as a satirist, joins a hot tech startup in Boston, Hubspot.
-He doesn't like.
+Dan Lyons, laid off from his job as a satirist, joins a hot tech startup in Boston -- Hubspot.
+He doesn't like it.
 He finds much of it ridiculous.
 Most of his tone is ridiculing.
 It's entertainment.
-Mixed with that, there is evidence of bad leadership, manipulation, and ill treatment of people.
+A bit crude at times.
+Mixed with his entertaining view, some of it seems legitimately painful.
+There was apparently evidence at Hubspot of bad leadership, manipulation, and ill treatment of people.